|Type of tour:||Guided|

 Day 8: Viang Papao - Chiang Mai (65 miles/105 km)

 Today's ride has a refreshing end in a waterfall, but before we get there we have our work cut out for us!
 We'll be cycling up to 4593 ft/1400 m, and though the climbs will be tough, they won't be unrelenting.
 The road winds up through a lush forest and you'll hear birds seemingly encouraging you on.
 After a break at the top a freewheel of 20 km awaits!
 Our scenic ride continues through rice fields and orchards filled with exotic fruits.
 We arrive at Bua Thong Waterfall where we can have a dip in the crystal clear water, but watch out for the freshwater crabs!
 We then have a transfer of one hour to Chiang Mai and our centrally located hotel.
-Meals: BLD
+Breakfast, lunch, and dinner included.

 Overnight in Chiang Mai.